 - 1. SOL Quarries Ltd holds a suite of resource consents granted by Environment Canterbury Regional Council (ECan) and Christchurch City Council (CCC), authorising the operation of a Quarry at 81-83 Conservators Road, Yaldhurst. - 2.
 SOL Quarries currently operates a quarry at 81 Conservators Road.
 The Site is approximately 25 hectares and is located roughly 3 km to the north west of Christchurch International Airport.
 It is irregular in shape and bound by Canterbury Regional Council properties to the south and west and Christchurch City Council property to the north utilised for grazing.
-Further characteristics of the site include: - The Site is zoned Rural 5 (Airport Influences) and the surrounding area is predominantly zoned Rural 6. - The property has previously been used for stock grazing.
+Further characteristics of the site include: - The Site is zoned Rural 5 (Airport Influences) and the surrounding area is predominantly zoned Rural Waimakariri in the Christchurch District Plan. - The property has previously been used for stock grazing.
 There is a dwelling and several out sheds present on the eastern portion of the property. - The Site does not have any known outstanding or significant landscape values.
 Soil across the property is mapped as Selwyn stony sand and shallow sand.
 These soils are highly permeable. - An access road of approximately 745 metres joins the Site to Conservators Road in the north-east (Light Vehicle Access Road). - A Heavy Vehicle Access Road connects the Quarry to Guys Road. - The wider area includes rural residential properties along Conservators Road and Savills Road. - Rural residential roading continues with Guys Road extending in a south westerly direction towards Yaldhurst. - A SDC Stockwater Race enters the property on the west and exits on the east.
 This race was realigned as part of the pre-establishment works.

 - The western section of the property is traversed by the Transpower NZ ISL-KIK B transmission line. - 3.
 The extraction of aggregate occurs in stages progressing from west of the property to the east.
 A maximum of 9 Ha (excluding the Heavy Vehicle Access and Light Vehicle Access Roads) is exposed and actively quarried at any one time.
-The following associated activities also occur: - · Processing of aggregate on-Site; - Water take for dust suppression; - · Diesel storage; - Removal of contaminated material was undertaken during the 'enabling works' in early 2016 (managed in accordance with the Remedial Action Plan & a Site Validation Report, confirming that the site was not contaminated, has been submitted and accepted by ECan); - · Heavy vehicle movements from an access at Guys Road; - Light vehicle movements from Conservators Road; - Cleanfilling (managed in accordance with the Cleanfill Management Plan); and - Site rehabilitation (managed in accordance with the Quarry Rehabilitation Plan). - 4.
-We understand that SOL Quarries Ltd has entered an unconditional Agreement for Sale and Purchase, relating to an adjoining property on Conservators Road, Yaldhurst.
-We understand that the Agreement is conditional upon a boundary adjustment subdivision and securing the appropriate consents authorising quarrying of the adjoining property, enabling the incorporation of a portion of the adjoining property with the current SOL Quarries Ltd property at 81-83 Conservators Road, Yaldhurst and the quarrying of that property. - 5.
+The following associated activities also occur: - · Processing of aggregate on-Site; - Water take for dust suppression; - Diesel storage; - Removal of contaminated material was undertaken during the 'enabling works' in early 2016 (managed in accordance with the Remedial Action Plan & a Site Validation Report, confirming that the site was not contaminated, has been submitted and accepted by ECan); - · Heavy vehicle movements from an access at Guys Road; - Light vehicle movements from Conservators Road; - Cleanfilling (managed in accordance with the Cleanfill Management Plan); and - Site rehabilitation (managed in accordance with the Quarry Rehabilitation Plan). - 4.
+We understand that SOL Quarries Ltd has entered an unconditional Agreement for Sale and Purchase, relating to an adjoining property on Conservators Road, Yaldhurst (89 Conservators Road).
+We also understand that SOL Quarries Ltd has entered a conditional Agreement for Sale and Purchase on a property at 133 Conservatoes Road.
+The Agreement is conditional upon a boundary adjustment subdivision and securing the appropriate consents authorising quarrying of the adjoining property, enabling the incorporation of a portion of the adjoining property with the current SOL Quarries Ltd property at 81-83 Conservators Road, Yaldhurst and the quarrying of that property. - 5.
 This letter relates to the assessment of the noise impact of the expansion of the quarry and whether it will comply with the Christchurch District Council's rural zone noise limits (Rule 6.1.5.2.1).